oddbird/sliiides/content/layers/aea-denver22.md

   caption: |
     What you see is not what I will get

+- img: layers/aea-jason.jpg
+  alt: |
+    Jason Grigsby on stage at AEA Denver, with a slide that shows outlines
+    of a phone, tablet, and desktop
+    with the headline
+    'And forget all of the resolutions in between'

 - quote: |
     HTML totally **eliminates any visual creativity**
     that a document’s designer might have.